-Mayor Lindsey P. Horvarth was elected to her current term on the West Hollywood City Council in 2015.
+Lindsey Horvath was elected to the West Hollywood City Council on March 3, 2015.
 Prior, she served as a councilmember from 2009 to 2011.
 She also served as a transportation commissioner from 2011-2015.
-Mayor Horvath is widely known for her leadership on women’s issues, as a champion of LGTBQ rights, and also serves as a global coordinator for One Billion Rising, a global campaign of the V-Day movement to end violence against women and girls.
+She is widely known for her leadership on women’s issues, as a champion of LGTBQ rights, and also serves as a global coordinator for One Billion Rising, a global campaign of the V-Day movement to end violence against women and girls.
 She is an advocate for A Window Between Worlds, the UN Foundation and CARE.
 She was first appointed to the West Hollywood Women's Advisory Board in 2007, focusing on issues facing women and families in West Hollywood, and has collaborated with community leaders and organizations in successfully advocating for the full funding of the backlog of untested rape kit evidence in the city and county of Los Angeles.

 Councilwoman Nury Martinez is Los Angeles' first Latina elected to the Los Angeles City Council in 25 years.
 In 2009, she was elected to the LAUSD Board of Education and from 2003 until 2009 she served the city of San Fernando as mayor and as a city councilwoman.
 Today, she is the only woman on the L.A.
 City Council, where she represents District 6.
 Martinez has dedicated her life to the San Fernando Valley, where she was born and raised.
 Martinez relies on her experience in community organizing and her family history to inspire her community revitalization goals on the L.A.
 City Council.
 In her unique role as the sole elected female member of the Council, Martinez is committed to encouraging and supporting girls and women to take leadership roles and be part of government.